Introduction to Database Development

 - Implementing SQL CLR Integration

-This instructor-led course introduces SQL Server 2014 (or more recent) and describes logical
+This instructor-led course introduces SQL Server 2019 (or earlier) and describes logical

 table design, indexing and query plans.
 It also focusses on the creation of database